 All the retiree jobs we’re suggesting are part of the so-called “gig economy.”
 The basic idea of the gig economy is a flexible environment where temporary positions are hired for short-term engagements or projects.

 How do you fit in?
 Gig economy jobs are flexible because they aren’t permanent.
 Individuals are basically independent contractors that work as much or as little as they desire.
 Most people sign up with a company that offers a specific service, such as food delivery, driving, or on-demand pet sitting.

-The sharing economy is on the rise, and it’s not just for millennials—24% of people who provide a sharing economy service are 55 and up (source).
-Services booked on sharing economy sites also offer various types of reservation guarantees or insurance, customer support, and free promotion of your business—and you still get total control and flexibility.
+The benefits of going with a company rather than going it alone are many.
+Most companies offer various types of reservation guarantees or insurance, customer support, and free promotion for their contractors—giving you total control and flexibility.
 Sounds good, right?

 As a dog sitter on Rover, you can offer overnight dog sitting in your home, in a neighbor’s home, or both.
 Dogs get loving care while their owners are away, and you get paid to play with dogs.
+On top of that, sitters and dogs are covered by the Rover Guarantee.
 Need we say more?

 Perfect for a Jack/Jill of All Trades (or Jack/Jill of a Specific Trade), TaskRabbit allows you to list your services on their website.
 You can offer everything from house cleaning to bartending, and clients can contact you directly from the site.